 As requirements for clean, hygienic spaces become more critical to our health and wellbeing, leading manufacturers have developed GUV devices to help prevent the spread of infectious bacteria and viruses.
 There is an urgent need for GUV devices to be registered and certified before they can be sold in the Canadian market.

 EFC members abide by safety and compliance regulations and support Health Canada’s commitment to protecting the safety of Canadians.
 As GUV devices become registered by Health Canada, this portal will provide quick links to manufacturers’ approved products.

 GUV Devices for Advanced Health & Wellbeing

-Germicidal UV (GUV) devices provide a proven and effective means to disinfecting public and shared spaces.
-These devices revive the use of Ultraviolet (UV) wavelengths to inactivate and prevent microorganisms from multiplying, thereby reducing the spread of harmful viruses and bacteria.
+GUV devices provide a proven and effective means of disinfecting public and shared spaces.
+These devices revive the use of ultraviolet (UV) wavelengths to inactivate and prevent microorganisms from multiplying, thereby reducing the spread of harmful viruses and bacteria.

 Become a Safety Ambassador

 Do not assume that any marketed GUV device is registered or certified for sale, installation or use in Canada.
 Follow these two steps before purchasing or installing a GUV device:

 - Check to see if it has been approved and registered by searching Health Canada’s product information database